nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_EMPLOYEE_EDIT.md

 </details>

 ## The `useState` hook
-In this chapter you were introduced to a hook we get from the **react-router-dom** library called `useNavigate`.
+In this chapter you were introduced to another hook we get from the **react-router-dom** library called `useNavigate`.
 This hook returns a function that allows us to navigate to a different url, much like the `Link` component.

 ```javascript
 const navigate = useNavigate() // returns a function